 Tax evasion takes various forms.

 1) the State’s laxity in pulling in more traders within the tax net.
-The report noteskerla_geographic_regions that though Economic Census 2013 reported that there were 13.41 lakh establishments involved in economic activities other than agricultural, service and defence, only 2.20 lakh dealers were registered under VAT.
+The report notes that though Economic Census 2013 reported that there were 13.41 lakh establishments involved in economic activities other than agricultural, service and defence, only 2.20 lakh dealers were registered under VAT.
 Online traders, too, have been left out.

 2) short collection as a result of wrong self-assessment by dealer.
 Assessing authorities fail to detect irregularities like purchase suppression, sales suppression, and misclassification of commodities.